-Historically, the term stream processing was used analogous to real-time processing.
+Historically, the term stream processing was used analogously to real-time processing.
 The process generally entails defining and taking actions on a continuous series of data as soon as it arrives or is created in the system.
-From a practitioner's or developer’s point of view, the most important component in real time stream processing is to define and implement meaningful actions on continuous incoming data.
+From a practitioner's point of view, the most important component in real-time stream processing is to define and implement meaningful actions on continuous incoming data.

-The proliferation of smart devices, Internet of Things (IoT) , collaborative data collection projects, and multi-sensory technology has contributed to the generation of data at unprecedented rate and scale.
+The proliferation of smart devices, IoT, collaborative data collection projects, and multi-sensory technology has contributed to the generation of data at an unprecedented rate and scale.
 The need for real-time solutions is essential to many applications ranging from logistics, to anomaly and intrusion detection, to health sciences and clinical diagnosis.
-Analysis presents major challenges for large scale, time-sensitive processing, due to the extreme scale, demand for fast responses, and its multidimensional nature.
+Analysis presents major challenges for large-scale, time-sensitive processing, due to the extreme scale, demand for fast responses, and its multidimensional nature.

 Over the years, much work has gone into building systems and frameworks for defining semantics for real-time stream processing.
-Prominent data stream engines such as Aurora and Borealis, use a concept called Continuous Query.
+Some data stream engines like Aurora and Borealis, use a concept called Continuous Query.
 This means that a query is issued once and executed continuously on the input data stream.
 Aurora provides a rule-based stream query language whereas Borealis integrates it with Medusa for a distributed environment.
-Similarly, STREAM provides Continuous Query Language (CQL) with constructs to handle data streams in a relational environment.
-TelegraphCQ extends PostgreSQL with fault tolerant adaptive query operators.

-Recent systems tried to take relatively newer approaches to the same problem of handling data streams.
-PipelineDB is specialized for time series data aggregation by incrementally storing results of continuous SQL queries on data streams.
-RethinkDB follows document oriented NoSQL principles to handle data streams and VoltDB provides an ACID compliant in-memory database using a shared-nothing architecture.
+Recent systems tried to take different approaches to the same problem of handling data streams.
+PipelineDB specializes in time series data aggregation by incrementally storing results of continuous SQL queries on data streams.
+RethinkDB follows document-oriented NoSQL principles to handle data streams and VoltDB provides an ACID-compliant in-memory database using a shared-nothing architecture.

-Despite their usability, these traditional data handling approaches lack the ability to scale to the needs of high-speed, real-time processing due to their IO and storage-based, centralized architecture where data needs to go through several pre-stages before being ready to generate results.
+Despite their usability, these data handling approaches lack the ability to scale to the needs of high-speed, real-time processing due to their IO and storage-based, centralized architecture, where data needs to go through several pre-stages before being ready to generate results.

 The challenges of stream processing

 An important characteristic of stream processing is its time sensitivity.
 Data coming in real-time requires results to be generated in real-time as well.
 This is especially important for applications where outdated results are useless, harmful, or potentially dangerous.
-For instance, delay in response to security alerts can lead to hazardous situations for workers in manufacturing environments.
+For instance, delays in response to security alerts can lead to hazardous situations for workers in manufacturing environments.
 Similarly, late data accumulation in business intelligence reports can cause monetary losses.
-In order to minimize latency and maximize data freshness, contemporary stream processing systems utilize strategies such as result estimation, change data capture, and file tailing.
+To minimize latency and maximize data freshness, contemporary stream processing systems utilize strategies such as result estimation, change data capture, and file tailing.